Statement

 Bio

-Elizabeth studied with many different instructors and mentors from various art institutions and studios spanning over 35 years including The Manhattan Graphic Center (NY), Lower East Side Print Shop (NY), Galisteo Street Studio (NM), the Center for Contemporary Printmaking (CT), Greenwich House Pottery (NY), Scala Ceramic Studio (NM), Tony Ryder Fine Art Studio (NM), and Ted Jacobs Fine Art School (France).
+Elizabeth studied with many different instructors and mentors from various art institutions and studios spanning over 35 years including The Manhattan Graphic Center (NY), Lower East Side Print Shop (NY), Galisteo Street Studio (NM), the Center for Contemporary Printmaking (CT), Greenwich House Pottery (NY), Scala Ceramic Studio (NM), Ryder Fine Art Studio (NM), and Jacobs Fine Art School (France).
 In addition, she holds a B.A. in Philosophy, an MA in Educational Communication & Technology, an EdM in Instructional Design & Technology, and a PhD in Educational Communication & Technology.
 Elizabeth also works as a researcher in education and technology at NYU.
-To learn more visit CV or Download CV
+To learn more visit CV